 First, you can find them on your competitor’s blog through the comment section.
 All the people who have left comments on a blog post similar to yours are your target audience.

-But trying to reach out to these people manually on their website through the contact us page can be a hit and miss game and very very hard and time-consuming task to do.
+But trying to reach out to these people manually on their website through the contact us page can be a hit and miss game.
+A very very difficult and time-consuming task to do too.

 You’re in for a real tedious task.